nikolaosfragkoulis/Invoices/README.md

 2. ### Data Ingestion and Preparation
     **Raw Data:**
-    We began with raw invoice data provided in CSV format stored in the **football_datasets/ folder**.
+    We began with raw invoice data provided in CSV format stored in the **invoice_files/** folder.

       ```
       Invoices/